 Many people, both natives, and visitors alike find Sydney to be a place of beauty filled with rich culture and history.
 It is no surprise that today, the city is one of the most populated in the country, and is also home to one of the world’s largest natural harbors as well.

 NBG Landscapes is proud to have its base in Sydney.
-Now, with a population well over 4 million and counting, the city is home to a multitude of cultural and economic diversities.
+Our company has been serving the people of Sydney with lifestyle landscaping services for over 10 years.
+Now, with a population well over 4 million and counting, the city of Sydney is home to a multitude of cultural and economic diversities.

 However, the city did not begin this way, as we are about to describe in the article.
 Let’s dive a little deeper into the history of the ever growing city, and see how the journey began.